-© SAFDIE RABINES ARCHITE

-EAST / WEST BUILDING SECTION 2

-1/8" = 1'-0"

-2

 - GRIDLINES ARE MEASURED TO THE EXTERIOR FACE OF STUD - U.N.O.
 2. INTERIOR DIMENSIONS ARE MEASURED TO FACE OF FINISH U.N.O.

-3. DIMENSIONS SHOWN ARE TYPICAL OF THIS SHEET ONLY, U.N.O.

-4. KEY NOTES ON THESE SHEETS ARE AN ACCUMULATION OF - 4 REY NOTES ON THESE SHEETS ARE AN ACCOMMULATION OF TEMS FOUND ON THE PLANS, ELEVATIONS, AND SECTIONS NOT ALL ITEMS ARE FOUND ON EACH SHEET.

-5. REFER TO WALL, FLOOR, AND CEILING TYPES FOR R-VALUES.

-6. ALL ROOFING TO BE CLASS A" FIRE RATED.

-7. THIS PROJECT SHALL COMPLY WITH THE CITY OF SAN DIEGO LIGHTING ORDINANCE.

-8. REFER TO STRUCTURAL DRAWINGS FOR ADDITIONAL.
+3. DIMENSIONS SHOWN ARE TYPICAL OF THIS SHEET ONLY, - U.N.O.
+4. KEY NOTES ON THESE SHEETS ARE AN ACCUMULATION OF - A REY NOTES ON THESE SHEETS ARE AN ACCOMULATION OF TEMS FOUND ON THE FUNNS, ELEVATIONS, AND SECTIONS.
+NOT ALL ITEMS ARE FOUND ON EACH SHEET.
+S REFER TO WALL, FLOOR, AND CEILING TYPES FOR R-VALUES.
+6. ALL ROOFING TO BE CLASS 'A FIRE RATED.
+7. THIS PROJECT SHALL COMPLY WITH THE CITY OF SAN DIEGO LIGHTING ORDINGT WITH THE CITY OF SAN DIEGO LIGHTING ORDINGTURCTURAL DRAWINGS FOR ADDITIONAL. - INFORMATION.

-- INFORMATION.

 REFER TO MECHANICAL, ELECTRICAL AND PLUMBING - 9.
-REFER TO MECHANICAL, ELECTRICAL AND PLUMBING DRAWNINGS FOR ADDITIONAL INFORMATION.

-10. ROOF VENTS, DORMER VENTS, GABLE VENTS, CRAWLSPACE VENTS OR OTHER SIMILAR OPENINGS SHALL BE COVERED WITH 1/4" NON-COMBUSTIBLE CORROSION RESISTANT METAL MESH OR OTHER APPROVED MATERIAL THAT OFFERS EQUIVALENT PROTECTION.

-11. ALL ROOP DRAINS, DECK DRAINS AND RAISED PLANTER DRAINS SHALL CONNECT TO DRAIN LINES CONCEALED FROM SIGHT AND DIRECTED TO FLOW § 1% SLOPE TO ON SITE RAIN WATER CISTERN.
-REFER TO CIVIL AND LANDSCAPE DRAWNINGS FOR MORE INFORMATION.
+REFER TO MECHANICAL, ELECTRICAL AND PLUMBING DRAWINGS FOR ADDITIONAL INFORMATION.
+10. ROOF VENTS, DORMER VENTS, GABLE VENTS, CRAWLSPACE VENTS OR OTHER SIMLAR OPENINGS SHALL BE COVERED WITH 1/4" NON-COMBUSTBLE CORROSION RESISTANT METAL.
+MESH OR OTHER APPROVED MATERIAL THAT OFFERS EQUIVALENT PROTECTION.
+11. ALL ROOF DRAINS, DECK DRAINS AND RAISED PLANTER DRAINS SHALL CONNECT TO DRAIN LINES CONCEALED FROM SIGHT AND DIRECTED TO FLOW @11% SLOPE TO ON SITE RAIN WATER CISTERN.
+REFER TO CIVIL AND LANDSCAPE DRAWINGS FOR MORE INFORMATION 12.
+1/8" FLOOR PLANS CONTAN: OVERALL LAYOUT & OVERALL DIMENSIONS (REF.
+A100-A103).

-12. 1/18" FLOOR PLANS CONTAIN: OVERALL LAYOUT & OVERALL DIMENSION (REF.
-A100 A103). - DIMENSIONS (REF.
+- DIMENSIONS (REF.
 A100 A103).

-13. 1/a" FLOOR PLANS CONTAIN: SPATIAL LAYOUT, WALL TAGS, DOOR & WINDOW TAGS, OPENING DIMENSIONS, DIMENSIONAL CLEARANCES (REF.
+13. 14" FLOOR PLANS CONTAIN: SPATIAL LAYOUT, WALL TAGS, DOOR & WINDOW TAGS, OPENING DIMENSIONS, DIMENSIONAL CLEARANCES (REF.
 A400 A402).